 When is the adoption finalized?After the parental rights of the birthparents have been terminated, the child has been in the home for at least six months, and the social worker has submitted a recommendation for approval, a judge will finalize the adoption by awarding the adoptive parents all legal rights and responsibilities.
 This final step will vary with international adoptions as there are additional legal processes required, including those of the U.S. Citizenship and Immigration Services.

-- The County Attorney’s Office will need to have a copy of your home study and Certification to Adopt.
+- Your attorney will need to have a copy of your home study and Certification to Adopt.

-- You will need to list your agency/caseworker.
+- You will need to list Building Arizona Families and your social worker.

-- For the question about adoption, you will need to write that your child was adopted pursuant to the law in China/Ethiopia/etc. following abandonment and the date of the adoption in China/Ethiopia/etc. Please write that you are seeking an uncontested re-adoption to obtain citizenship.
-You will need to provide the County Attorney’s Office with copies of all the adoption documents you received from China/Ethiopia/etc. (with translations) as well as a copy of the permanent resident card.
+- For the question about adoption, you will need to write that your child was adopted pursuant to the law in China/Haiti/etc. following abandonment and the date of the adoption in China/Haiti/etc..
+Please write that you are seeking an uncontested re-adoption to obtain citizenship.
+You will need to provide your attorney with copies of all the adoption documents you received from your adoption, with translations, as well as a copy of the passport, visa, and permanent resident card.

-- Once the County Attorney’s Office has all the paperwork they need, they will call you to make an appointment to discuss and sign the “PETITION TO ADOPT”.
+- Once your attorney has all the paperwork they need, they will call you to make an appointment to discuss and sign the “PETITION TO ADOPT”.
 They will then file the “PETITION TO ADOPT” and a “MOTION TO DETERMINE THAT THE CHILD IS FREE FOR ADOPTION”.
 Once the petition has been filed and the motion has been granted they will file a request for a hearing.
 The hearing will be set for two to six months after the filing.